Argyll & The Islands

 Argyll and the Islands have a larger coastline than that of France, and are regarded by many as one of the finest sailing areas in the world.
 The plethora of islands ensures that sheltered waters are always available for a pleasant day sail, whilst for those seeking greater adventure it is also possible to undertake longer coastal and offshore passages.
 The region has much to offer the visiting sailor, with a wide variety of sheltered anchorages together with many moorings, harbours and marinas.
 In recent years the facilities available have seen dramatic improvements with the installation of several pontoon systems with associated facilities in some of the areas more remote lochs and harbours creating an excellent chain of facilities stretching far to the North.
 The area is home to all the animals featured in Scotland’s Big 5 (Golden Eagles, Red Squirrels, Red Deer, Otters, and Harbour Seals) and offers all visitors an excellent chance to see them all in their natural habitats.

 Sailors arriving from the south or east will usually arrive from one of two directions - the Mull of Kintyre or the Crinan Canal, which has a reputation as ‘Scotland’s Prettiest Shortcut’.
-Many Scottish sailors will often start their season in the Firth of Clyde and then move through to the west coast for the summer months through this picturesque short cut, and will usually break their journey at one of the pontoons along the canal to take advantage of the pubs and hotels at Ardrishaig, Lochgilphead, Cairnbaan and Crinan.
-The journey can be done in as little as four hours, whilst for those who wish to take a more leisurely approach the transit licence allows you up to three days to complete the passage.
-For those short crewed or just wishing a more relaxed approach to the canal an ‘assisted passage’ service is also now available.
-The much anticipated new facilities block in Crinan opened in 2014 offering sailors all the amenities required at the end of a canal trip or tiring sea passage.
+Many Scottish sailors will often start their season in the Firth of Clyde and then move through to the west coast for the summer months through this picturesque waterway, usually breaking their journey at one of the pontoons along the canal to take advantage of the pubs and hotels at Ardrishaig, Lochgilphead, Cairnbaan and Crinan.
+The journey through the Crinan Canal can take the best part of a day to achieve, but for those wishing to take a more leisurely approach, both the transit and return licences currently allow up to 4 overnights at no additional charge.
+So why not step ashore, explore and enjoy all the local area has to offer.